tarwn/lessthandot-hugo/blogs/content/posts/2012-07-23-connect-a-slicer-to-an.md

   <span style="font-family: tahoma,arial,helvetica,sans-serif;">Slicers are sup</span><span style="font-family: tahoma,arial,helvetica,sans-serif;"><a href="/media/users/joshuafennessy/Slicer.png?mtime=1343099573"><img style="float: left;" src="/wp-content/uploads/users/joshuafennessy/Slicer.png?mtime=1343099573" alt="" width="167" height="223" /></a></span><span style="font-family: tahoma,arial,helvetica,sans-serif;">er cool!
 By extending the power of filtering to apply to multiple PivotTables (or PivotCharts) they have really increas</span><span style="font-family: tahoma,arial,helvetica,sans-serif;"> </span><span style="font-family: tahoma,arial,helvetica,sans-serif;">ed the reporting and data delivery power of Excel 2010.
 Not only do they look cool and are fun to interact with, t</span><span style="font-family: tahoma,arial,helvetica,sans-serif;"></span><span style="font-family: tahoma,arial,helvetica,sans-serif;">hey are also extremely functional.
 The fact that you can indeed apply a slicer value to multiple PivotTable objects was a big step forward for Excel based dashboarding and reporting.
 I've used them in nearly every Excel 2010 report that I've written since the product release.</span>
 </p>

 <span style="font-family: tahoma,arial,helvetica,sans-serif;">One thing that they are not so good at doing</span> <span style="font-family: tahoma,arial,helvetica,sans-serif;">is interacting with objects that are based on a different data source.
-I know, you're going to say “But THAT'S how they are designed!”
+I know, you're going to say "But THAT'S how they are designed!"
 Sure, it's true that they are, but as data developers we are often asked to do the impossible (or the improbable)</span>

 <p class="MsoNormal">
-  <span style="font-family: tahoma,arial,helvetica,sans-serif;">Often, I've had to tell users that “this isn't possible”.
+  <span style="font-family: tahoma,arial,helvetica,sans-serif;">Often, I've had to tell users that "this isn't possible".
 Connecting a slicer to an object created from a different data source was one of those things.
-I finally ran into a situation that I couldn't just brush off as “impossible”.
+I finally ran into a situation that I couldn't just brush off as "impossible".
 I was working on some Excel reporting that used PivotTables based on a TSQL query.
 I needed to create a slicer based on one of the data sets and have it interact with the other. </span>
 </p>

 <p class="MsoNormal">